-(a) Schedule 4.19(a) sets forth a list of the names of the Company's top ten (10) customers for the twelve-month period ended December 31, 2017, based on total revenues for such period.
-Since December 31, 2017, no customer set forth on Schedule 4.19(a) has terminated or adversely modified its relationship with the Company.

-(b) Schedule 4.19(b) sets forth a list of the names of the Company's top ten (10) suppliers for the twelve-month period ended December 31, 2017 based on the dollar amount of expenditures by the Company for such period.
-Since December 31, 2017, no supplier set forth on Schedule 4.19(b) has terminated or adversely modified its relationship with the Company.

-(c) Since December 31, 2017, there has been no written communication from any customer set forth on Schedule 4.19(a) or any supplier set forth on Schedule 4.19(b) that would lead the Company reasonably to believe that such customer or supplier, as applicable, is planning to terminate or materially reduce or modify the terms of its business relationship with the Company.
+- (a) Schedule 4.20(a) sets forth a list of the names of the Company's top ten (10) customers for the twelve-month period ended December 31, 2017 and the nine-month period ended September 30, 2018 based on total revenues for such period.
+Since December 31, 2017, no customer set forth on Schedule 4.20(a) has terminated or adversely modified its relationship with the Company. - (b) Schedule 4.20(b) sets forth a list of the names of the Company's top ten (10) suppliers for the twelve-month period ended December 31, 2017 and the nine-month period ended September 30, 2018 based on the dollar amount of expenditures by the Company for such period.
+Since December 31, 2017, no supplier set forth on Schedule 4.20(b) has terminated or adversely modified its relationship with the Company. - (c) Since December 31, 2017, there has been no written communication from any customer set forth on Schedule 4.20(a) or any supplier set forth on Schedule 4.20(b) that would lead the Company reasonably to believe that such customer or supplier, as applicable, is planning to terminate or materially reduce or modify the terms of its business relationship with the Company.

-Section 4.20.
+4.21.
 Compliance with Law.

-(a) The Company is in compliance in all material respects with all applicable Laws.
-The Company is not in default or violation with respect to any order, writ, judgment, award, injunction or decree of any Governmental Entity or arbitrator applicable to it, or any of its assets.
-The Company has not received, at any time during the prior four (4) years from the date of this Agreement, any written notice from any Governmental Entity regarding any actual, alleged, or potential violation of, or failure to comply with, any term or requirement of any Law applicable to the Company.

-(b) Neither the Company nor any of its managers, directors, officers, equity holders, agents and employees has: (i) used any organizational funds of the Company for unlawful contributions, gifts, entertainment or other unlawful expenses related to political activity, (ii) made any unlawful payments to foreign or domestic government officials or employees or to foreign or domestic political parties or campaigns from corporate funds or violated any provision of the Foreign Corrupt Practices Act of 1977, as amended, or (iii) made or received any other payment prohibited under any applicable Law.
-Neither the Company, nor any of its managers, directors, officers, equity holders, nor, to the Knowledge of the Company, any of its or their respective agents or employees, is or has been the subject of any investigation, inquiry or enforcement proceeding by any Governmental Entity regarding any offense or alleged offense under anti-bribery, anti-corruption or anti-fraud legislation in any jurisdiction and no such investigation, inquiry or proceedings has been threatened.
+- (a) The Company has, since January 1, 2016, complied in all material respects with all Laws applicable to the Business, including but not limited to, as applicable, the Controlled Substances Act and the Laws and regulations of each U.S. state in which it conducts business concerning cannabis. - (b) The Company is in compliance in all material respects with all applicable Laws.
+The Company is not in default or violation with respect to any order, writ, judgment, award, injunction or decree of any Governmental Entity or arbitrator applicable to it, or any of its Assets.
+The Company has not received, at any time during the prior four (4) years from the date of this Agreement, any written notice from any Governmental Entity regarding any actual, alleged, or potential violation of, or failure to comply with, any term or requirement of any Law applicable to the Company. - (c) Neither the Company nor any of its managers, directors, officers, equity holders, agents and employees has: (i) used any organizational funds of the Company for unlawful contributions, gifts, entertainment or other unlawful expenses related to political activity, (ii) made any unlawful payments to foreign or domestic government officials or employees or to foreign or domestic political parties or campaigns from corporate funds or violated any provision of the Foreign Corrupt Practices Act of 1977, as amended, or (iii) made or received any other payment prohibited under any applicable Law.
+Neither the Company, nor any of its managers, directors, officers, equity holders, nor, to the Knowledge of the Company, any of its or their respective agents or employees, is or has been the subject of any investigation, inquiry or enforcement Proceeding by any Governmental Entity regarding any offense or alleged offense under anti-bribery, anti-corruption or anti-fraud legislation in any jurisdiction and no such investigation, inquiry or Proceedings has been threatened.